 - 3 What Is Java?

 - 6 Want to Create an Android App Without Learning to Code?
 AppInstitute Can Help

 Do You Need to Learn to Code?

-You need to learn to code if you want to build an app from scratch.
+First, you need to learn to code if you want to create an app from scratch.
 If you don’t want to learn to code, you can use an app builder to create one based on a template.

 In the first section of this article, we’ll focus on how you can learn the basics required to code your first app.

 At the end, we’ll show you how you can create an Android app using AppInstitute’s drag and drop platform.

 With our app builder, you can create an app in just a few hours.
 It’s the perfect choice for people who don’t have the time to learn a programming language needed to code.

 Getting Started with Your Next Android App

 There are two steps to learning how to create an Android app from scratch.